 Offshore Shellfish Ltd

 From 22 October to 17 December 2018 we held an 8-week public consultation on the draft methodology for the SSI.
 All interested stakeholders were invited to review and share with us their feedback on this draft.
 This consultation was part of WBA’s continuous stakeholder engagement process and builds on earlier roundtable meetings in Jakarta (Dec 2016) and Tokyo (Feb 2018), as well as presentations and meetings with a wide range of stakeholders at seafood trade fairs and elsewhere.
-Please use the link below to read the methodology report.
+This resulted in a final methodology, see below.

 - Report: Unravelling the Role of The Private Sector (May 2015)